Alexander Cushing: Squaw Valley

 During a ski vacation to Sierra Nevada, Cushing visited Squaw Valley, which is seven miles from the north shore of Lake Tahoe.
 He decided that its possibilities as a ski resort were great, so he went into partnership to develop it with Wayne Poulsen, a pilot and former champion skier who had purchased much of the valley's land, 640 acres, in the 1940s from Union Pacific Railroad and first showed it to him.
-Cushing invested $145,000 of his own money, as well as $275,000 from Laurence Rockefeller and other investors, and founded the Squaw Valley Ski Resort in 1949.
+Cushing invested $145,000 of his own money, as well as $275,000 from Laurance Rockefeller and other investors, and founded the Squaw Valley Ski Resort in 1949.

 Beginning in 1954, Cushing began lobbying the International Olympic Committee to host the eighth Winter Olympics entirely at Squaw Valley.
 He eventually won his bid, and Squaw Valley hosted the 1960 Winter Olympics, beating out the well established St. Moritz, Switzerland, and Innsbruck, Austria.
 Due to his efforts, he was on the cover of Time magazine in 1959.

 Squaw Valley is one of the largest ski areas in the United States and is the second-largest ski area in Lake Tahoe with 3600 acres and the only funitel in the U.S. attracting approximately 600,000 skiers a year.